trimble-oss/website-modus.trimble.com/content/components/web/lists.md

 ## Overview

-Lists are used to present information in well-formed and semantic way.
-The most basic list group is an unordered list.
+Lists are used to present information in well-formed and organized way.
+The user can view or take action on list line items.

+A list displays related content in a vertical format.
+A list is typically the focus of the screen and composes the main body of the screen layout.
+Lists are composed of list items.

+List items should be of a similar and obvious category of information (i.e., a list of design files, or a list of point locations).
+A list item contains at least a label in a consistent format that helps the user to scan and read the content efficiently.

+The list order should be carefully considered.
+Examples of list orders include most recently used first, date created, alphabetical, or numeric value.
+The user may also filter the list to show certain content.
+Use filters judiciously.

 <div class="h6" id="list-items">List Items</div>
 <ul class="list-group">